Skip to main content

 Add an authentication webhook

-Selecting the Add an authentication webhook checkbox causes the Server and Certificate Authority fields to appear.
-If this option is selected, you must provide a URL in the Server input field, and may optionally include a Certificate Authority.
+When you select the Add an authentication webhook checkbox, the Server and Certificate Authority fields appear.
+To configure the webhook, you must provide a URL in the Server input field, and can optionally include a Certificate Authority.

 To learn more about Webhook authentication in Kubernetes, see the official Kubernetes documentation.